EricYJA/170_sudo_rm_rf_project/README.md

    To implement it, the detailed algorithm is given as follows.
 Note that we are in a undirected graph and moving the bots from non-home vertices to the home vertex requires direction specified.
 Since the cost of remoting bots from one node to another depends only on the weight of the edge we are going to pass, rather than the number of bots we are going to move.
 In that case, merge operations are needed as we move the bots of the same depth at the same iteration and we have to make sure that we remote every edge in the MST only once.
 So the remoting process is:

-   (1) Start from the vertices with the maximum depth in the MST and remote those vertices along the direction of reducing one depth in MST.
+   (1) Start from the vertices with the maximum depth in the MST and remote bots on those vertices along the direction of reducing one depth in MST.

    (2) Delete the vertices with the maximum depth from the MST and get a size-reduced MST.